Bruisyard Village Hall

 1. The Hirer shall be present throughout the period of the hiring and is responsible for (a) the supervision of the premises, the fabric and the contents including their care and safety from damage however slight, and (b) the behaviour of all persons using the premises whatever their capacity: including but not limited to ensuring the proper supervision of car parking arrangements so as to avoid obstruction of the highway and nuisance to neighbours of Bruisyard Village Hall.

 2. The Hirer shall not use the premises for any purposes other than that described in these Standard Conditions of Hire, and shall not sub-hire the premises or allow the premises to be used for any unlawful purpose, or in any unlawful way, nor do anything or bring into the premises anything which may endanger the same, or render invalid any insurance policies in respect thereof.

-3. The Hirer shall ensure that nothing is done on or in relation to the premises in contravention of the law relating to gaming, betting, lotteries or the sale of intoxicating liquor etc. If alcohol is to be sold during the time the hall is hired, this can only be done by Bruisyard Village Hall committee in accordance with the licence issued by Suffolk Coastal District Council.
+3. The Hirer shall ensure that nothing is done on or in relation to the premises in contravention of the law relating to gaming, betting, lotteries or the sale of intoxicating liquor etc. If alcohol is to be sold during the time the hall is hired, this can only be done by Bruisyard Village Hall committee in accordance with the licence issued by East Suffolk Council.

 4. The Hirer shall, if preparing, serving or selling food, ensure that all relevant food health and hygiene legislation and regulations are complied with in respect thereof.

 5. The Hirer shall ensure that all electrical appliances brought by them into the premises and used there shall be safe and in good working order, and used in a safe manner.